m4nnke/MTF-Tools/README.md

     - ESF (Edge Spread Function),
     - LSF (Line Spread Function),
     - The **FWHM** (Full Width at Half Maximum) if it can be estimated.

-### Notes and limitations

-- **Standard method, but not a standard reference**
-  - The approach follows a **standard slanted edge method inspired by ISO-style procedures**.
-  - Implementation details and simplifications mean this script **does not replace a fully validated ISO 12233 tool**.
-- **Intended use**
-  - **Great for**: development work, relative lens/system comparisons, lab experimentation.
-  - **Not intended for**: official certification, contractual image quality guarantees, or regulatory submissions.
-- **Accuracy considerations**
-  - Results will depend on:
-    - Input image quality (noise, exposure, chart quality).
-    - Correct edge selection and orientation.
-    - Sampling, interpolation, and processing parameters inside the script.

-### Getting help or extending the script

-- If you are familiar with Python and image processing, you can:
-  - Adapt the slanted edge workflow (e.g. different frequency units, binning, or windowing).
-  - Integrate the script into a larger lab pipeline.
-  - Add your own plotting or reporting.

-Since the script aims to stay **practical rather than “standard-perfect”**, feel free to tailor it to your specific lab setup and image quality questions.